willfindlay/bpfcontain-rs/README.md

 BPFContain is a container security daemon for GNU/Linux leveraging the power and safety of eBPF and Rust.

 **Disclaimer:** BPFContain is still in active development and is not yet feature-complete.
+In particular: Docker support is a work in progress; the policy language may change at any time; and the enforcement engine is not optimized.

 <!--
 ## About